jshuadvd/hacks-n-notes/addictive-expericences.md

 > When the tech companies make the user believe that he choses to do what he is doing, but in reality the user was induced to think that

+### Forecasting time

+- Apps should start forecasting time required to spend on a specific CTA before clicking on it.
+- Like Medium warns the readers how long will it take to read an article.

 ## Reference

 - [How Tech hijacks people's minds](https://medium.com/swlh/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3#.4i9qdelbb)